-Infection, including pneumonia, sepsis, septic shock, hepatitis and death have occurred in adult and pediatric patients in clinical trials and in postmarketing reports for bendamustine hydrochloride.
+Infection, including pneumonia, sepsis, septic shock, hepatitis and death has occurred in adult and pediatric patients in clinical trials and in postmarketing reports for bendamustine hydrochloride.
 Patients with myelosuppression following treatment with bendamustine hydrochloride are more susceptible to infections.
-Advise patients with myelosuppression following Bendeka (bendamustine hydrochloride) Injection treatment to contact a physician immediately if they have symptoms or signs of infection.
+Advise patients with myelosuppression following Bendeka (bendamustine hydrochloride) injection treatment to contact a physician immediately if they have symptoms or signs of infection.

 Patients treated with bendamustine hydrochloride are at risk for reactivation of infections including (but not limited to) hepatitis B, cytomegalovirus, Mycobacterium tuberculosis, and herpes zoster.
 Patients should undergo appropriate measures (including clinical and laboratory monitoring, prophylaxis, and treatment) for infection and infection reactivation prior to administration.